 4. Start small and scale or ‘the less is more’

-Mailtrap is a pretty straightforward product which does what it has to do, and not more.
+Mailtrap is a pretty straightforward tech product which does what it has to do, and not more.
 There is just 1 core functionality and it works great.
 Of course, our team was tempted to add more features to Mailtrap, but turning this simple tool into a monster was a bad idea.
 Instead, we focused on reducing Time to Market and meeting the core requirements the Target Audience had from the product.
 If we went by trying to satisfy several different customer groups while still not generating any income, it would probably result in Mailtrap losing the initial place on the market that it had already secured, or just running out of cash.

-Building a “spaceship” takes a lot of time and resources, but once it is finished (without proper validation and market research), it can turn out that nobody needs this kind of an advanced system at all or is ready to pay for it.
+Building technology like a “spaceship” takes a lot of time and resources, but once it is finished (without proper validation and market research), it can turn out that nobody needs this kind of an advanced system at all or is ready to pay for it.
 The time you spend for recovery will be used by your competitors who will enter the market with a similar, but a simpler system that just works.

 - Spot the problem and interview potential users to validate the idea.